504ensicsLabs/DAMM/README.md

 ```
 python damm.py --profile WinXPSP2x86 -p processes dlls modules --db my_results.db
 ```
-Will:
+Will
  1. consult the db for the 'processes' output
  2. run the 'dlls' and 'modules' plugins
  3. display the results
  4. store the new results in the db

 Once you have stored some data in a db, you can query it with the -q switch
 ```